-THE INTERNATIONAL COACHING ENRICHMENT CERTIFICATE PROGRAM (ICECP) has been received with much enthusiasm amongst NOCs and the 139 participating coaches representing all five continents and 23 sports.
-Celebrating the success of the past editions of the ICECP, we are looking forward to launching the sixth edition in partnership with Olympic Solidarity and the University of Delaware.
+THE INTERNATIONAL COACHING ENRICHMENT CERTIFICATE PROGRAM (ICECP has been received with much enthusiasm amongst NOCs and the 165 participating coaches representing 82 countries from all five continents and 23 sports.
+Celebrating the success of the past editions of the ICECP, we are looking forward to launching the seventh edition in partnership with Olympic Solidarity and the University of Delaware.

 While the United States has a long history of serving and supporting the Olympic Movement, we have made a renewed commitment to sharing our resources, expanding our international partnerships and extending a welcoming hand to the world.
 We are honored to be able to be involved with a program that contributes to the Olympic Movement’s greatest asset — its human capital.
 Through the ICECP program we are not only training coaches, but we are touching individuals and supporting their human development as well as developing friendships world-wide.
 With 85 nations having won a medal in London, this shared international partnership is one of the Olympic Movement’s greatest strengths.